nortikin/sverchok/docs/nodes/beta_nodes/set_dataobject.rst

 *multiple lists can be combined into one with the help of ListJoin node*

+MK2 version can work with multiple nested lists

 When there is only one socket Objects- performs **(Object.str)**

 If the second socket is connected Values- performs **(Object.str=Value)**